krishnateja95/krishnateja95/README.md

 # Krishna Teja Chitty-Venkata

 Hi there!
 My name is Krishna Teja Chitty-Venkata.
-I am a passionate and enthusiastic researcher, working primarily at the intersection of Systems and Deep Learning.
-I am a Postdoctoral Researcher at Argonne National Laboratory (US Department of Energy, Office of Science).
+I am a Senior Machine Learning Research Engineer at Red Hat.
+I work primarily at the intersection of Systems and Deep Learning.
+Prior to Red Hat, I was a Postdoctoral Researcher at Argonne National Laboratory (US Department of Energy, Office of Science).
 I obtained my PhD at Iowa State University, Ames, IA, under the supervision of Dr. Arun Somani.
 My dissertation title is "Hardware-Aware Design, Search, and Optimization of Deep Neural Networks."